top of page

 This chapter offers up strategies for students and researchers new to the topic to write about film festivals as events.
 It highlights the challenges that the temporary, experiential and multifaceted nature of festival events pose for approaches to research and writing.
 In response, it offers strategies connected to ethnography and participant research, archival research and contextual analysis to aid writers in capturing festival moments.
 While writing about film festivals can take many forms, this chapter presents avenues to begin the process of writing about festival events.

-8. Writing about Experimental Cinema: Andy Warhol’s Empire (1964)
+8. Writing about experimental cinema: Andy Warhol’s Empire (1964)

 Glyn Davis

 How do you watch, and then write about, a film that tests your patience and endurance?
-Andy Warhol’ s Empire (1964) is eight hours long and central to the canon of experimental cinema, but it is not easy to source or sit through.
+Andy Warhol’s Empire (1964) is eight hours long and central to the canon of experimental cinema, but it is not easy to source or sit through.
 When writing about experimental film, this chapter argues, it is not only acceptable but useful to discuss accessing a film, and the physical conditions of watching.
 The value of sitting diligently all the way through a conceptual piece of cinema is explored, including whether this is necessary in order to be able to write about it.
+Finally, the chapter asks whether experimental forms of writing are more appropriate to adopt when writing about experimental film.

-9. From Meaning to Effect: Writing about Archival Footage
+9. From meaning to effect: Writing about archival footage

 Jaimie Baron

 This chapter explores the difference between trying to write about the “effect” as opposed to the “meaning” of a text.
-I argue that we cannot talk about a text as if it were isolated from the viewing experience because the text is co-constituted in the viewing experience.
-Ignoring
+The chapter argues that we cannot talk about a text as if it were isolated from the viewing experience because the text is co-constituted in the viewing experience.
+Ignoring our own bodily sensations, our own emotional reactions, and our own intellectual activities in our encounter with a film or video in favor of some abstract “meaning” we are supposed to deduce is nonsensical.
+Looking at “archival footage” as footage producing an “archive effect” for the viewer frees us from thinking primarily about filmmakers’ intentions or a film’s “meaning” in favor of thinking about archival footage as an experience, which opens up many new avenues of thought.

-10. Making the Absent Present: Writing about Nonextant Media
+10. Making the absent present: Writing about nonextant media

 Allyson Nadia Field